ds2010/pyStoNED/doc/sphinx/examples/quantile/cqr.rst

 The last set of constraints is the sign constraint of the error terms.
 The other constraints are the same as in the CNLS problems.

-Example: quantile estimation `[.ipynb] <https://colab.research.google.com/github/ds2010/pyStoNED/blob/master/notebooks/CQR.ipynb>`_
+Example: Quantile estimation `[.ipynb] <https://colab.research.google.com/github/ds2010/pyStoNED/blob/master/notebooks/CQR.ipynb>`_
 -----------------------------------------------------------------------------------------------------------------------------------------

 .. code:: python